Sole Trader Tax

 The sole trader tax rules are the same as if you are an individual and pay income tax rather than corporation tax for example as a limited company.

-Sole trading partnerships are the same but not the same as limited liability partnerships and here is advice on how prepare your tax return to limit your liability.
+Sole trading partnerships are the same, but not the same as limited liability partnerships.
+This guide provides the steps on how to prepare your self-assessment tax return to limit your tax liability.

-As you are a business you'll also be required to register for VAT if you believe your sales or turnover are to exceed the minimums set out (currently £68,000 per year).
-This will mean you'll need to charge VAT on all invoices but are able to claim back VAT on all purchases made for your business. (currently 15% soon to be back to 17.5%)
+As you are a business, you'll also be required to register for VAT if you believe your sales or turnover are to exceed the minimums set out (currently £83,000 per year).
+This change means you'll need to charge VAT on all invoices but can claim back VAT on all purchases made for your business.
+The VAT rate is currently 20%.